Valentin Crețu (luger)

 Valentin Creţu (born 9 September 1989) is a Romanian luger who has competed since 2000.
 His best finish at the FIL World Luge Championships was 27th in the men's singles event at Altenberg in 2012.

-Cretu qualified for the 2010 Winter Olympics where he finished 31st in the men's singles event.
+Crețu qualified for the 2010 Winter Olympics where he finished 31st in the men's singles event.

+At the 2026 Winter Olympics, Crețu finished 15th in the men's singles event.